Wildfires in the United States: Regional burden of wildfires

+Effects of climate change

+Climate change within the United States has increased heat and decreased moisture, which also increases the amount of dry fuel available, creating increasing fire frequency and risk.
+The increased risk may bring these fires closer or into urban areas.

+Along with the increased risk, studies show there will also be longer fire seasons and recovery time.
+The longer fire seasons are due to the increased heat and length of summer and spring, which are the most common seasons for wildfires.
+These longer seasons also start earlier due to the loss of snowpack during the winter causing less moisture in summer soil making it better fuel for wildfires.

 Western U.S. wildfire trends

 Save for areas near the Pacific coast, North America tends to be wetter in the East and drier in the West.
 The Western United States is a region of widespread, high-intensity wildfires.
 Aggressive suppression in the 20th century reduced wildfire size and intensity, but the resulting buildup of fuels has led to a resurgence in the last couple decades.

-Between 1970 to 2015, three times more "large fires" (fires that burn 1,000 acres or more) occurred in the Western U.S., with six times more acreage burnt, more than 1.7 million acres annually.
+Between 1970 and 2015, three times more "large fires" (fires that burn 1,000 acres or more) occurred in the Western U.S., with six times more acreage burnt, more than 1.7 million acres annually.
 Between 1970 and 2003, the region experienced wildfire seasons that were 78 days longer.
 It has been found that throughout the United States, 84% of wildfires are started by humans.

 A study conducted in 2019 found that from 1972 to 2018, California saw a fivefold increase in the area burned in any given year, and an eightfold increase in the area burned by summer fires.
 Another study estimated that the area burned between 1984 and 2015 could have been half of what it was without human-caused climate change.
 Finally, a 2020 research paper suggests that the number of autumn days with “extreme fire weather” has doubled over the past two decades.
 The climate model analyses suggest that continued climate change will further amplify the number of days with extreme fire weather by the end of this century.

 In 2020, a series of particularly large wildfires burned across California, Oregon, and Washington.
 They were described as unprecedented, fueled by climate change and decades of bad environmental policies.

 United States agencies stationed at the National Interagency Fire Center in Idaho maintain a "National Large Incident Year-to-Date Report" on wildfires, delineating 10 sub-national areas, aggregating the regional and national totals of burn size, fire suppression cost, and razed structure count, among other data.
 In 2020, as of October 21, "Coordination Centers" of each geography report the following:

 Note: Check primary sources for up-to-date statistics.